A Practical Travel Guide to Coron, Palawan

 Coron Palawan Hotels

-If you go during high season or the holidays (Christmas, Chinese New Year or Easter) make sure you book a place way ahead of time especially if you’re set on a specific accommodation that’s popular.
+If you go during high season or the holidays (Christmas, Chinese New Year or Easter) make sure you book a place way ahead of time especially if you’re set on a specific accommodation that’s popular (actually, we’ve been told there is no more low season – so book ahead).
 For example, in town, Coron Ecolodge is probably the best value for the budget traveller and with only 22 rooms gets fully booked often.
 A few times I tried to book a hotel directly through their website but there were no rooms available.
 I then tried a third party website and I was able to book a room.
 I don’t know why that happens but it does.
 We stayed for almost a week in March 2016.
 Here’s my review as posted on TripAdvisor.

 Good Value, Location & Friendly Staff